HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf230.md

 === "On-Premises"
     The Woodburn Studio demo site in HCL DX will be deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
 For more information, refer to [Deprecated features](../deprecated_features.md).

+### Removal of automated Pod restart on ConfigMap updates (9.5)

+=== "Containers"
+    Runtime Controller triggering Pod restarts for [direct configuration changes](../../deployment/manage/container_configuration/index.md#rollout-of-configuration-changes) in ConfigMaps is removed.
+You must restart the appropriate Pods manually to apply the changes made to the ConfigMaps for testing configurations.
+For more information, see [Deprecated features](../deprecated_features.md).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U